coheigea/testcases/apache/cxf/syncope/cxf-syncope-failover/README.md

 Next download the MySQL JDBC jar and place it in the lib directory of both Tomcat instances.

+1.c) Install Syncope

+Download and run the Syncope installer:

+www.apache.org/dyn/closer.cgi/syncope/1.2.7/syncope-installer-1.2.7-uber.jar

+Install it to Tomcat using MySQL as the database.
+For more info on this, follow this link:

+coheigea.blogspot.ie/2014/11/apache-syncope-12-tutorial-part-i.html

+Run this twice to install Syncope in both Apache Tomcat instances.

+1.d) Update the Syncope instances to share the same database

 Next edit 'webapps/syncope/WEB-INF/classes/persistenceContextEMFactory.xml' and change the openjpa.RemoteCommitProvider to: